 David M. Hamlin was born in Washington, D.C., raised in Bethesda, Maryland and educated in Montgomery County public schools.
 He is a former VISTA volunteer and a cum laude graduate of Nasson College in Maine.
 He has enjoyed two careers, first as an executive with the American Civil Liberties Union and then as a partner in a successful Los Angles public relations and marketing agency which he co-founded with his wife, Sydney Weisman.
 He lives, writes and plays tennis in Palm Springs, California.

 David is the author of a first-hand account of one of the most controversial free speech cases of the twentieth century, The Nazi/Skokie Conflict (Beacon Press, 1980).
 In 2009, he wrote Los Angeles’s Original Farmers Market (Arcadia Press, photos curated by Brett Arena).
-He has also written countless opinion page commentaries, freelance news and professional journal articles, a political satire column and the box copy for the Hot Wheels™ 40th Anniversary Edition Gilmore Oil White 3000 Truck and Agajanian Special Midget Racer.
+He has also written countless opinion page commentaries, freelance news and professional journal articles and a political satire column.
+His short stories have appeared in Mystery Weekly Magazine and Potato Soup Journal.